KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`View --> Fit to Window` :kbd:`Ctrl+Alt+E`

-    Will size the image as to fit snug into the window.
+    Will size the image it fits snug into the window.

 :menuselection:`View --> Zoom to 100%` :kbd:`Ctrl+,`

-    Will show the image 1:1 (meaning 1 image pixel is mapped exactly to 1 screen pixel) in preview mode.
+    Will show the image full size (meaning 1 image pixel is mapped exactly to 1 screen pixel) in preview mode.

 :menuselection:`View --> Sort Albums`